Chart Color Schemes

 Cootamundra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Cootamundra, as per the latest Census, consisted of 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 88.4% houses and 11.7% other dwellings.
-Home ownership in Cootamundra was at 50.0%, with the remaining dwellings either mortgaged (25.6%) or rented (24.4%).
-The median monthly mortgage repayment was $1,149, below Non-Metro NSW's average of $1,430.
-The median weekly rent figure was $220, compared to Non-Metro NSW's $280.
-Nationally, Cootamundra's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The latest Census showed that in Cootamundra, 91.6% of dwellings were houses, with the remaining 8.4% being semi-detached, apartments, or other types.
+In comparison, Non-Metro NSW had 88.4% houses and 11.7% other dwellings.
+Home ownership in Cootamundra was at 50.0%, with mortgaged dwellings at 25.6% and rented ones at 24.4%.
+The median monthly mortgage repayment in the area was $1,149, below Non-Metro NSW's average of $1,430.
+The median weekly rent figure in Cootamundra was $220, compared to Non-Metro NSW's $280.
+Nationally, Cootamundra's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing